 You can however fish 4 events in your "primary region" and one fish one additional event in another region to make up for the fifth" event in your "primary" region.
 You still MUST finish in the top 50% of the year to date standings in your "primary region" using the 4 events that you fished in that region. (or you can qualify through the travelers region...see below) National Bass West reserves the right to allow a team to fish the event as we deemed necessary.

 No points may be transferred from one team to another.
 Each member is allowed to fish three (3) events alone and represent the team providing the team fishes at least three (3) events together.
 A contestant may fish the first event alone without a designated partner and accumulate points when fishing alone providing the other team member does not participate in that event.
+A "team" described as one angler or two anglers.
+If you are fishing as a team (by yourself) you must fish the Championship alone also and can be subject to a polygraph test prior to the Championship.

 To qualify for the "Travelers Region" you must fish a total of 6 events in whatever regions or events that you choose.
 You must fish as a team having your partner in the boat for at least 3 events out of the 6.
 The other 3 you can fish alone.
 You need to declare that you are a "Traveling Team."
 (A total of 6 tournaments).
 There are no points.
 You automatically qualify after you have fished the 6 tournaments as described.
 You can fish as many events with National Bass West.